Getting Started¶

 Development vs production

-When running manually with npm run dev, the UI runs on port 5173 (Vite dev server with hot reload).
-In Docker or production mode, the backend serves the UI directly on port 3000.
+When running with npm run dev, the UI is on port 5173 (Vite dev server with hot reload).
+In Docker mode, the backend serves the built UI on port 3000.

 First login¶

-When you open Sowel for the first time, a setup page appears.
-Create your admin account:
+When you open Sowel for the first time, a setup page asks you to create the administrator account:

 This creates the first administrator account.
 You can add more users later from Settings.